br-g/openf1/src/openf1/services/ingestor_livetiming/historical/README.md

 > [!NOTE]
 > Enabling parallelization will require additional system resources (CPU, RAM).
 Use at your own discretion.

-To speed up data ingestion, the `--parallel` argument can be used to enable parallel message processing.
+To speed up data ingestion, the `--parallel` flag can be used to enable parallel message processing.
 To ingest processed documents of all the available collections for season `2024` in parallel:

 ```bash
 python -m openf1.services.ingestor_livetiming.historical.main ingest-season 2024 --parallel
 ```

-Optional arguments `--max-workers` and `--batch-size` can also be used:
+Optional flags `--max-workers` and `--batch-size` can also be used:
 - `--max-workers`: The maximum number of worker processes used to process messages (defaults to the number of CPU cores on the machine)
 - `--batch-size`: The number of messages processed by each worker process at a time (defaults to 1)